hassaanch23/Melody-Mix/README.md

 ## Project

 Melody Mix provides a multi-page interface (HTML files) where users can sign up, sign in, search songs, create playlists, like/favourite songs and play tracks.
 The app's logic and state live entirely on the client — no server required.

+## Problem

+Many learners and designers want a minimal, self-contained example of a music player UI to study interaction patterns and prototype features without dealing with backend complexity.
+Melody Mix addresses this by providing a static, client-side demo that showcases common music-app flows (search, play, playlists, favourites) while keeping setup and dependencies minimal.

+## Tools Used

+- **HTML5** — page structure and semantics
+- **CSS3** — layout, styling and responsive rules
+- **JavaScript (Vanilla / ES6)** — app logic, DOM interaction and local persistence
+- **JSON** — `songsdata.json` as the static catalogue
+- **Browser LocalStorage** — client-side persistence for accounts, playlists and likes
+- **Browser DevTools** — debugging and layout testing
+- **(Optional)** Python's `http.server` for serving the site locally to avoid file/CORS issues

+## Key Results

+- A fully client-side music UI that can be opened in a browser with no build steps.
+- Working search, play and playlist flows implemented in vanilla JavaScript.
+- Client-side persistence using `localStorage` that survives browser reloads.
+- A compact, easy-to-read codebase suited for learning, extension and UI experimentation.

 ## How it works